trumans/treehouse-rest-api-sql-course-manager/README.md

 Create a user
 * User authentication is not required.
 * The request body content is validated:
-  * firstName, lastName, emailAddress, password fields are present and not null
+  * firstName, lastName, emailAddress, password fields are required and not null
   * emailAddress is a valid email format
   * emailAddress is not already on another user record
 * When request body validation **passes**: